Applied tools

 - WinMedia remains the canonical source for explanation, naming, and interpretation.

-- MandalaStacks becomes relevant when the work needs a repeatable operational interface.
+- MandalaStacks becomes relevant when the work needs repeatable use rather than another explanation page.

 Decision rule